FrietzeLabUVM/cutruntools/INSTALL.md

 ### UCSC-tools

-We only need two commands of this package: bedGraph2BigWig and fetchChromSizes.
-We provide a script to automatically download and install them from the UCSC genome browser:
+We need two specific tools bedGraph2BigWig and fetchChromSizes, and provide a script [`ucsc-tools.install`](ucsc-tools.install) to automatically download and install them from the UCSC genome browser:
 ```
 source ucsc-tools.install
 ```